Maulein/spanner_distributed/README.md

 Copyright (c) 2024 Maulein
 This code is part of our work titled “Scalable algorithms for compact spanners on real-world graphs"

-This work is built using the Parallel Boost Grpah Library (PBGL)
+This work is built using the Parallel Boost Graph Library (PBGL)

 //=======================================================================
 // Copyright 1997, 1998, 1999, 2000 University of Notre Dame.